-This step is divided into two sub-steps:
+This step divides into two sub-steps:

 - Decide what to measure: Analyze what kind of data you need.

-- Decide how to measure it: Thinking about how to measure your data is just as important, especially before the data collection phase, because your measurement process supports or discredits your analysis later on.
+- Decide how to measure it: Thinking about how to measure your data is just as important, especially before the data collection phase, because your measurement process supports or discredits your thematic analysis later on.

 Step 3: Collect data

-If you need to collect data through surveys, observation, or interviews, develop a questionnaire in advance to ensure consistency and save time.
+- If you need to collect data through surveys, observation, or interviews, develop a questionnaire in advance to ensure consistency and save time.

 Step 4: Analyze the data